OctopusDeploy/docs/docs/api-and-integration/teamcity.md

 ## Using Octopus as a Package Repository {#TeamCity-PushpackagestoOctopusUsingOctopusasaPackageRepository}

-Octopus can be used as a [NuGet package package](/docs/packaging-applications/package-repositories/built-in-repository/pushing-packages-to-the-built-in-repository.md), or can be configured to use an external feed (such as retrieving them from TeamCity).
+Octopus can be used as a [NuGet package repository](/docs/packaging-applications/package-repositories/built-in-repository/index.md), or it can be configured to use an external feed (such as retrieving them from TeamCity).

-To push packages to Octopus during the OctoPack phase, enter the NuGet endpoint url into the **Publish packages to http** field, and [an API key](/docs/api-and-integration/api/how-to-create-an-api-key.md) in the **Publish API Key** field.
+To push packages to Octopus during the OctoPack phase, enter the NuGet endpoint URL into the **Publish packages to http** field, and [an API key](/docs/api-and-integration/api/how-to-create-an-api-key.md) in the **Publish API Key** field.
 OctoPack will then push the packages when the solution is built.
 You'll find the URL to your repository on the **{{Library,Packages}}** tab in Octopus.
 Simply click the `Show examples` link to see options to upload packages including the repository URL.

 ## Consuming the TeamCity NuGet feed in Octopus {#TeamCity-ConsumeNuGetFeedInOctopusConsumingtheTeamCityNuGetfeedinOctopus}